TrackerHackers/application/README.md

 Andrea updated the MongoDB Collection with the fields the application needs to track for each item.
 Andrea also modified the Add, Edit, List and Admin List pages to display those new fields.
 Andrea updated the build status badge in the README.md file to reflect the current status of the application.

 Up next Andrea will be handling the delete functionality.
 Also, Andrea will be investigating how MongoDB recommends handling injection attacks.
+In that vein, Andrea will be investigating how to protect against url hijacking in the routing, where a user copies or modifies the url to access a page they should not be able to access.

 * Sienne Rodwell